chemketoo/Data-Visual-Analytics/Project/README.md

 # INSTALLATION
 Prerequisites
 • In order to run our application, you will need to install R and R studio on your computer.
 Install the latest version of RStudio.
-R and RStudio Installation Instructions
+R and RStudio Installation Instructions </ br>

 # Windows Users
 To Install R: